Aleksandar Džikić: Estudiantes

 On 3 July 2019, Džikić became the head coach of Movistar Estudiantes.
 On 21 January 2020, he parted ways and left the team in the last position with only four wins out of 18 matches played.

 Return to Budućnost

-On June 2, 2021, Džikić has signed with Budućnost VOLI of the ABA League.
+On 2 June 2021, Džikić signed with Budućnost VOLI of the ABA League.
 He left the Club in June 2022.

 Hapoel Jerusalem

-On 18 June, 2022 Džikić became the head coach of Hapoel Jerusalem.
+On 18 June 2022 Džikić became the head coach of Hapoel Jerusalem.
+In 2023, the team won the Israeli Cup, and Džikić was named Coach of the Year.

-16.2.2023 winner of Israeli Cup.
+Džikić was released from his contract on 4 January 2024.
+The team's press release stated: “It is not every day or year that a basketball team has to part ways with its coach, other than for professional reasons.
+Unfortunately, we are experiencing such a case for the first time.
+Hapoel “Bank Yahav” Jerusalem announces the release of coach Alexander Dzikic, due to personal challenges as a result of the security situation in Israel.”

+Georgia’s National Team

+On 4 January 2024, the same day Džikić was released from his contract with Hapoel Jerusalem, he was named head coach of Georgia's National Team.